jersoroka/workout-tracker/README.md

 - As a user, I want to be able to save my workouts to a file
 - As a user, I want to be able to load my workouts from a file

+Note that the user stories involving sets were not implemented in the GUI but were implemented in the console program.

 ## Phase 4: Task 2

 I refactored the Exercise class to be robust.
 The methods within this class that needed to be changed were: